 Plus500 is a popular broker choice that offers CFD trading for multiple assets, including cryptocurrencies.
 Similarly to eToro, the Israel-based broker is regulated in multiple countries all over the world.
 Moreover, Plus500 is listed on the main market of the London Stock Exchange (LSE).

 Trading of Monero is enabled on Plus500 in the form of CFDs (Contract for difference), as well as a variety of other lesser known altcoins.
 The trading pair for Monero, however, is rather found under the “XMR” CFD (Monero Contract for Difference).
 Anytime you see the “XMR” and CFD pairing on Plus500, this means the asset in question is a Contract for Difference for Monero.
 This is the only integration Plus500 currently has for Monero, however, enables to partake in price action of XMR.
-Buying Monero CFDs with Plus500 is fairly straightforward, especially if you have previous financial market trading knowledge.
+Trading Monero CFDs with Plus500 is fairly straightforward, especially if you have previous financial market trading knowledge.

 Create a Plus500 Account or Log In